Major, minor, and honors in Art

-- Six credits in studio art, including the distribution in 2D, 3D, and at least one Advanced Study must be completed before entry to ARTT030 Senior Workshop 1.
+- Six credits in art, including the distribution in 2D, 3D, and at least one Advanced Study must be completed before entry to ARTT030 Senior Workshop 1.

 - The 2D, 3D, and advanced credit requirements must be taken at Swarthmore.

 - Students are encouraged to consult with professors and advisors about art history selections relevant to their interests.